Roobashini/M2-EmbSys/Case study/Digital Camera/Readme.md

 Requirements:

 High Level Requirements:
-       Energy Reducing the amount of electricity or time used saves energy.
+       -->Energy Reducing the amount of electricity or time used saves energy.
-       Battery life should be as long as possible.
+       -->Battery life should be as long as possible.
-       Must use an IC that fits in a camera of reasonable size.
+       -->Must use an IC that fits in a camera of reasonable size.

 Low Level Reaquirements:
-       battery life (power x time) Metrics that are restricted Values must fall below (or occasionally exceed) a specified threshold.
-Metrics for optimization Made as many improvements as possible to the product Metrics can be limited as well as optimised.
+       -->battery life (power x time) Metrics that are restricted -->Values must fall below (or occasionally exceed) a specified threshold.
+Metrics for optimization -->Made as many improvements as possible to the product Metrics can be limited as well as optimised.

  Block Diagram: